 Cost Of Living

-The cost of living for expatriates in In San Antonio TX, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): San Antonio TX as at 1 April 2016 is very low in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: High 2) Clothing: Low 3) Communication: High 4) Education: High 5) Furniture & Appliances: Very Low 6) Groceries: Low 7) Healthcare: Very High 8) Household Accommodation: Very Low 9) Miscellaneous: Very Low 10) Personal Care: Low 11) Recreation & Culture: Very Low 12) Restaurants Meals Out and Hotels: High 13) Transport: Low San Antonio TX is for example 17.1% more expensive than India for groceries, -31% cheaper for household costs than Bangalore, and 19.8% more expensive for transport costs than Chennai .
+The cost of living for expatriates / professional migrants in In San Antonio TX, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): San Antonio TX as at 1 July 2016 is very low in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: High 2) Clothing: Low 3) Communication: High 4) Education: High 5) Furniture & Appliances: Very Low 6) Groceries: Low 7) Healthcare: Very High 8) Household Accommodation: Very Low 9) Miscellaneous: Very Low 10) Personal Care: Low 11) Recreation & Culture: Very Low 12) Restaurants Meals Out and Hotels: High 13) Transport: Low San Antonio TX is for example 17.1% more expensive than India for groceries, -31.7% cheaper for household costs than Bangalore, and 16.7% more expensive for transport costs than Chennai .
 The hardship premium for San Antonio TX for an expat from Guam, is for example -20%, i.e. host location (San Antonio TX) premium of 10% minus home (Guam) location premium of 30%.
 San Antonio TX is ranked as a minimal hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in San Antonio TX?
 Register subscribe to your home location and San Antonio TX and run your personalised reports.